VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/AccessibilityFeatures/AccessibilityFeatures.md

 @Image(source: placeholder-image, alt: "")

 ### Native accessibility of iOS
 Nevertheless, most of the features that *enhance* approachability of the system do not require anything extrinsic and work **out of the box**.
-Excluding the possibly needed external devices, *native* accessibility functionality of the iOS devices covers a wide range of needs of users with disabilities.
+Excluding the possibly needed external devices, *native* accessibility functionality of the iOS devices covers a wide range of **needs** of users with disabilities.

 @Image(source: placeholder-image, alt: "")

-## Accessibility Features
+## Features list
-Here is the list of **Accessibility Features** available on iOS.
+Here is the list of some **Accessibility Features** available on iOS.

 @Image(source: features-list, alt: "A large text Keynote slide listing Accessibility Features: Dynamic Type, VoiceOver, Zoom, Spoken Content features, Reduce Transparency, Switch Control, Reduce Motion, On and Off labels, AssistiveTouch, Full keyboard access, Voice Control, Bold Text, Pointer Control, Sound Recognition, Guided Access, Dwel Control, Type to Siri, Sound Actions, Button Shapes, Color Filters, Increase Contrast, Hearing Aids")

-Though in this book we're not going to take a precise look at each of them separately, but only at the features that have to be **implicitly supported** to *function*.
+In this book we're not going to take a precise look at each of them separately, but only at the features that have to be **implicitly supported** to *function*.

 @Links(visualStyle: detailedGrid) {
     - <doc:VoiceOver>